MahmoudHamid25/Group-I-Project-Innovate-/coding-conventions.md

 # Coding conventions
 This document describes the standard that our code should be held up to during this project.
+Nothing in this document is final, anything may be changed if the team agrees to it.

 ## Naming
 - Use meaningful names for all things (classes, variables, methods, filenames etc.), avoid abbreviations and ambiguity.
 Setters and getters should start with `set` and `get`, however for boolean types it should start with `is`.
 For example: